MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-Config-file-overview.md

+---
+title:   BrainScript config file overview
+author:    chrisbasoglu
+date:    03/22/2017
+ms.author:   cbasoglu
+ms.date:   03/22/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   reference
+ms.service:  Cognitive-services
+ms.devlang:   brainscript
+---

+# BrainScript config file overview

 To run CNTK you use a command line similar to `cntk configFile=yourExp.cntk` where yourExp.cntk is a CNTK configuration file, which typically contains several command blocks.
 A command block is a top level block of the configuration.
 Each command block must specify what action to be carried out with related information.
-To illustrate configuration and command blocks, we use a simple example below (taken from the [MNIST example](Examples)).
+To illustrate configuration and command blocks, we use a simple example below (taken from the [MNIST example](Examples.md)).

     rootDir = ".."   # often, this is overwritten on the command line